fakeharxy/CV/README.md

 ## Paul Harker

 Technical Writer and part-time coder.
-7 years experience writing customer-facing software documentation and developer-facing API and integration guides, and now about a year coding in Ruby, Javascript, HTML and CSS.
+Seven years experience writing customer-facing software documentation and developer-facing API and integration guides, and now about a year coding in Ruby, Javascript, HTML and CSS.

 ## Skills